Often seen in “easy keeper” breeds including native ponies, Arabians, Morgans and Iberians, a horse with EMS will usually have:

 This is illustrated in research by Katie Borer et al. published in 2012.
 Ponies with no history of laminitis (normal) and ponies with a history of laminitis (laminitic) were fed ad lib soaked Timothy hay and a daily feed of 14% sugar/starch chaff, to which 1 g/kg bodyweight of glucose, fructose and inulin, a type of fructan, were added.
 The previously laminitic (therefore assumed to have EMS) ponies had a much greater insulin response to glucose than the normal ponies, but their blood glucose levels showed less difference.
 Note that chaff plus fructan had no greater effect on insulin or glucose than chaff alone.

-1. Resting insulin - a single blood sample is tested, either after the horse has fasted for at least six hours or after eating hay.
+1. Resting insulin - a single blood sample is tested after the horse has been eating his usual eating hay (note that fasting before a baseline insulin test is no longer recommended for diagnosing EMS; however it may be useful for assessing baseline hyperinsulinaemia in horses with PPID).
 “Testing horses in the fed state allows for better assessment of insulin dysregulation” (Frank and Tadros 2013), but results may be harder to interpret if sugar/starch levels of the hay are not known.
-Results above 20 mIU/ml are often considered diagnostic of hyperinsulinaemia, but the reference range is specific to the testing laboratory.
-When the horse is fasted, this test has a false negative rate of around 70%, therefore a normal result does not rule out EMS, and a dynamic test (Oral Sugar Test) should follow.
+Results above 20-30 mIU/ml are often considered diagnostic of hyperinsulinaemia, but the reference range is specific to the testing laboratory.

 2. Oral sugar test (OST) – the horse is fasted for at least 6 hours then fed 0.15 ml/kg bodyweight Karo Light corn syrup and blood sampled at 60 and 90 minutes and tested for insulin and glucose.
 Insulin <45 mIU/ml is considered normal and >60 mIU/ml is considered diagnostic of insulin dysregulation.

-Current tests are not reliable and horses strongly suspected of having insulin dysregulation often test negative, so diagnosis of EMS should be based on history and clinical signs as well as blood test results.
-Pain and stress, as well as feed, may increase insulin and glucose levels.
+Current tests are not perfect and diagnosis of EMS should be based on history and clinical signs as well as blood test results.

 Diet, weight loss if necessary and exercise are key to preventing and treating EMS.

-The total combined sugar and starch in the diet should be no more than 10% to keep insulin levels low, and if weight loss is required, energy fed will need to be less than energy expended.
-The severity of the horse’s hyperinsulinaemia will dictate how strict the sugar/starch restriction needs to be.
+The total combined sugar (ESC) and starch in the diet should be no more than 10% to keep insulin levels low, and if weight loss is required, energy fed will need to be less than energy expended.
+The severity of the horse’s insulin dysregulation will dictate how strict the sugar/starch restriction needs to be.

 Low sugar/starch, high fibre forage e.g. grass hay should form the basis of the diet, ideally analysed for ESC and starch content (Equi-Analytical in the USA analyse ESC, WSC and starch), with protein, minerals, vitamins and essential fatty acids supplemented to meet minimum requirements.